Blog Post

 Recent carbon dating from the Bluestone quarry sites offers compelling and irrefutable mathematical evidence that Stonehenge’s construction dates back to the Mesolithic era.
 This new data suggests Stonehenge is 5000 years older than experts had previously believed, challenging established views on its origins and adding new depth to our understanding of this ancient monument (The Stonehenge Code).

 Papers by researchers from the University of London, Southampton, and Manchester, including Mike Parker-Pearson and his team, have significantly advanced our understanding of Stonehenge’s origins.
-The discoveries at the Craig Rhos-y-Felin quarries and the bluestone megaliths at Carn Goedog reveal that Stonehenge may have been initially built in Wales and then transported to Salisbury Plain 500 years later.
+The discoveries at the Craig Rhos-y-Felin quarries and the bluestone megaliths at Carn Goedog, which reveal that Stonehenge may have been initially built in Wales and then transported to Salisbury Plain 500 years later, are no longer credible.

 This groundbreaking revelation has captivated archaeologists worldwide and challenged previous beliefs about the construction of Stonehenge.
 The idea that these bluestones were quarried, shaped, and then moved to Salisbury Plain offers a deeper understanding of prehistoric people’s capabilities and social organisation.